openmc-dev/openmc/docs/source/usersguide/input.rst

 ---------------------

 The ``<threads>`` element indicates the number of OpenMP threads to be used for a simulation.
-It has no attributes and accept a positive integer value.
+It has no attributes and accepts a positive integer value.

   *Default*: None (Determined by environment variable :envvar:`OMP_NUM_THREADS`)